LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W02-D2A-AbsoluteAndRelativeLinks.md

 ### Relative paths

 A relative path specifies the location of a file or folder relative to some other folder.
-For example, if I am in the `SouthIndia` folder, then the relative path to the Chennai and ChennaiArea web pages would be:
+For example, if you are in the `SouthIndia` folder, then the relative path to the Chennai and ChennaiArea web pages would be:
-(Notice that there is no slash at the beginning of a relative path.)

 `Chennai/index.html`
 `ChennaiArea/index.html`

+Notice that there is no slash at the beginning of a relative path.

 #### Linking to a page in a sub-folder

-If there is a web page in the `SouthIndia` folder, I could put links in it to the other two pages like this:
+If there is a web page in the `SouthIndia` folder, you could put links in it to the other two pages like this:

 ```html
 <a href="Chennai/index.html">Chennai</a>